 If the laptop utilized Full Disk Encryption (FDE) with a strong encryption key, then yes, you do qualify for Safe Harbor.
 If the system was just password protected and did not utilize any type of encryption, then your organization will not qualify for Safe Harbor and will have to file a breach notification with the Federal Government as well as notify all affected clients that a breach has occurred and their ePHI was potentially exposed.

 What is a HIPAA Safe Harbor?

 The Safe Harbor method of anonymization and de-identification under the HIPAA Privacy Rule eliminates 18 patient identifiers in healthcare data.
 These identifiers are also known as protected health information (PHI).
 The Safe Harbor rule is defined in 45 CFR 164.514b(2) by the US Department of Health and Human Services.
-It is the hope that by manipulating or eliminating PHI in compliance to the Safe Harbor rule that the patient’s identity cannot be traced back to an original data set.
+It is the hope that by manipulating or eliminating PHI in compliance with the Safe Harbor rule that the patient’s identity cannot be traced back to an original data set.

 Using Encryption to Qualify for Safe Harbor

 By utilizing FDE any ePHI or potential ePHI stored on a computer system would be unreadable without the password to decrypt it.
-Due to the data being unreadable, if the unit is lost or stolen the organization would comply with Safe Harbor and would not need to file breach notification with the federal government.
+Due to the data being unreadable if the unit is lost or stolen the organization would comply with Safe Harbor and would not need to file breach notification with the federal government.

 In order to qualify for Safe Harbor, it is important to do the following:

 - Encrypt the whole hard disk not just part of it.